 Likewise, other electronics that are constantly plugged in but not in use, even if they’re turned off, can cost you a lot of extra money on your electric bill.
-Unplug unused electronics to save that money.
+So another method of cutting costs in business is to unplug unused electronics to save that money.

-You might also be able to save some money on things like office supplies, utilities and even rent by allowing your team to work from home on occasion or even most of the time.
+Another method of cutting costs in business for things like office supplies, utilities and even rent is to allow your team to work from home on occasion or even most of the time.